Start dates

 Yes, the modules will run asynchronously, allowing you to complete them at your own pace within the given time frame.

-What are the timelines for the online program?
+What are the timelines for the MCS Bridge Program online?

 The MCS Bridge Program online is asynchronous, meaning you are expected to review course content, participate in learning activities, and complete assignments on the learning management system weekly at your own pace.
 Additionally, there are scheduled office hours with faculty twice during the term where you can meet virtually to ask questions or seek clarifications.
 You can also book additional office hours by emailing faculty, if needed.